h2oai/sparkling-water/README.rst

    branch includes the latest changes for the latest Spark version.
    They are back-ported into older Sparkling Water versions.

+..
+The Requirements section is copied from doc/requirements.rst as github does not support include directive of
+.. reStructuredText

 Requirements
 ~~~~~~~~~~~~